Before You Begin

 Before getting started, consider the following:

-- All recommendations must be submitted electronically by recommmenders using Letters by Liaison, our Recommender Portal.
+- All recommendations can be submitted electronically by recommmenders using Letters by Liaison, our Recommender Portal.

 - Research each program's requirements.
 You should determine whether your programs have specific requirements regarding recommmender roles or relationships before listing recommmenders on your application.
 Many programs have strict guidelines and completed recommendations cannot be removed or replaced.

 - Prepare your recommmenders.
 Once you choose your recommmenders, be sure to inform them about the process and that they will be completing the recommendation electronically.
 We recommend getting their preferred email address and asking that they monitor that inbox for your recommendation request (which will come from UMHSinfoUniCAS@liaison-intl.com), including any junk or spam folders.

 If you want to submit a committee letter as part of your application, you can do so by entering the committee chair (or their alternate) as the recommmender.
 The committee chair must then complete the ratings section and upload one letter (that includes the assessments of various committee members) via Letters by Liaison, the Recommender Portal.
 Note that a committee letter only counts as one recommendation and the individuals who contributed to the letter may not be used as additional recommmenders.

 Submit a Request